ucsrl/ucsrl.github.io/essays/20120712-why-interpreters.md

 ### GCeval
-This is a pure black-box evaluation, i.e., it is entirely possible that some of the overheads correspond to differences in memory management (e.g., generational garbage collector vs. reference counting, which is well known to be space-conservative.)
+This is a pure black-box evaluation, i.e., it is entirely possible that some of the overheads correspond to differences in memory management (e.g., generational garbage collector vs. reference counting, which is well known to be space-efficient.)
 While this is true for all numbers, I think it is still illustrative, because a JIT compiler usually requires a more "spacious" memory management technique, i.e., I have never seen a dynamic compilation subsystem using immediate reference